-Date: 26 June 2020
+Date: 17 July 2020

-We will provide you with regular updates on all relevant legal developments regarding the Coronavirus disease in Germany.
+For four month we have been providing you with regular updates on all relevant legal developments regarding the Coronavirus disease in Germany.

-Our team is ready to navigate you through these challenging times.
+In the future you will be informed by our team about changes in specific topics.
 Please don't hesitate to get in contact with our experts.